 Distribution Best Practices

 This is my first time distributing a release to stores.
-Do you have any tips / best practices?
+Do you have any tips?

-Absolutely!
-Unlike platforms like SoundCloud and YouTube, stores like Apple and Spotify have very specific metadata, audio, and artwork guidelines.
-Not following these guidelines can lead to your release being temporarily rejected and delaying the time it will take to get to stores.
+When it comes to distribution, stores like Spotify and Apple Music have very specific metadata, audio, and artwork guidelines that we, as a distributor, have to enforce.
+Not following these guidelines can lead to your release being temporarily rejected and delay the time it will take to get to stores.

 To reduce the time it will take for your release to be approved for delivery, check out some of the most common errors we see from artists on our platform: